 Virtual Reality and Augmented Reality

 Want to experience the view from a mountain overlook in the Alps or see what the rooms are like in that fancy hotel you’re considering in Paris?

 With virtual reality – or, more commonly known as VR – you can do that from your living room or smartphone with striking realism.
 Though VR has been around for a few decades, the faster internet and better photography have made it much easier to share and made the images more realistic by quantum leaps.

 Virtual reality can help you decide where you want to go on vacation or where you’d like to hold a corporate event.
 It could also help you decide which hotel to stay in.
 Of course, if you happen to be in the travel business, you can use these IT solutions to great advantage in helping your customers have the experience of their lives – without even leaving the country or settlement they live in.

 In augmented reality, or AR for short, the physical view you’re experiencing can be overlain with textual or pictorial information.
 It could relate to services available or how the scene would look in a different season.

 The IT solutions for the travel industry mentioned here are just the tip of the iceberg.
 Google searches can help you identify others that will improve your experience or that of your customers and clients.
 Here’s a great resource to start from.

-As mentioned in this article, ID scanners and other electronic document readers are essential tools in improving the travel experience, particularly for international travel.
-Adaptive Recognition offers many of the highest quality and most flexible of these tools.
+As mentioned in this article, ID scanners and other electronic document readers are essential for improving the travel experience, particularly for international travel.
+Adaptive Recognition offers many of the highest quality and most flexible tools.
 Learn more about their offerings and contact them to discuss your application.